 Title IX protects students, faculty, and staff from gender discrimination, sexual harassment, sexual assault, domestic violence, dating violence, bullying (based on gender), cyberbullying (based on gender), and retaliation (from participation in a Title IX investigation).
 Overseen by the Equity and Campus Diversity Office.
 See also: "Report a Sexual Assault Anonymously."

 Voice general concerns and offer constructive feedback on anything campus-related.
 This does not initiate any immediate actions, nor is it intended to be used for emergencies, incidents, or for initiating actions.
-The information gathered enables the college to better understand the kinds of concerns students feel strongly about.
+The information gathered enables the university to better understand the kinds of concerns students feel strongly about.